Grzegorz Rasiak

-Grzegorz Rasiak ([ˈɡʐɛɡɔʐ ˈraɕak]; born 12 January 1979) is a Polish former professional footballer.
+Grzegorz Rasiak ([ˈɡʐɛɡɔʐ ˈraɕak]; born 12 January 1979) is a Polish former professional footballer who played as a striker.

 After starting his career in his native Poland, Rasiak moved to England with Derby County in 2004.
 He subsequently had a spell with Tottenham Hotspur before joining Southampton, as well as periods on loan to Bolton Wanderers and Watford, before joining Reading in August 2009.
 He left Reading for the Cypriot club AEL Limassol in 2010, spending a season there before returning to Poland where he remained until his retirement in 2014.

 From 2002 to 2007, he played for the Poland national team, earning 37 caps, scoring 8 goals and playing at the 2006 FIFA World Cup.

 Club career

 Poland

 Rasiak was born in Szczecin.
 In the 1996–97 season Rasiak joined second division side Warta Poznań where he spent two seasons.
 In 1998, he moved to First Division side GKS Bełchatów, before moving to Odra Wodzisław for the 2000–01 season.
 The next season, he moved to the club where he first achieved a level of success, Dyskobolia Grodzisk Wielkopolski.
 In three seasons at Dyskobolia he played in 66 league matches, scoring 34 goals, forming a partnership in 2003–04 with Andrzej Niedzielan.
 His time at Dyskobolia Grodzisk Wielkopolski was when Rasiak made a breakthrough.
 For three seasons playing in Grodzisk played 66 matches, scoring a total of 34 goals.
-He worked with Andrzej Niedzielan and few attackers.

 In 2004, he was recruited by Italian club AC Siena.
 It then emerged that he was unable to play for the club, as they had exceeded their limit of foreign players.